gilcunningham/RxBus/README.md

 # RxEventBus
-Lightweight Event Bus that leverages Rx to publish and subscribe
+Lightweight Event Bus that leverages Rx to publish and subscribe - test